danielm/uploader/README.md

 }
 ````
 **Note**: As example; if a user selects/drag two files this function will be called twice.

+Default function checks if is set options <code>fileContainer</code> nad <code>fileItem</code>, then creates item and appends it to fileContainer.

 ###onBeforeUpload
 Called right before a upload request is sent.